 Cris Moore (33m 60s):

 They should not be proprietary.
 They should not be black boxes where they're hidden behind a veil of intellectual property.
-They should be things that everyone can look at them and see how they work, which is not just open source, by the way, open source might be neither necessary nor sufficient here.
+They should be things that everyone can look at them and see how they work, which is not just open source, by the way. open source might be neither necessary nor sufficient here.
 What really matters is what's the mathematical structure behind the algorithm?
 What assumptions is it making?
-What data does it use and how much weight does it place on each kite kind of data?
-How many points does it give you for each past arrest or each past conviction?
-And so on?
+What data does it use and how much weight does it place on each kind of data?
+How many points does it give you for each past arrest or each past conviction and so on?
 This is fascinating because of course there's a lot of private actors and vendors and providers of these algorithms, many of whom view these as their intellectual property and don't want their inner workings to be known.